AbdulMateen18/loancalculator/README.md

 ----You will need to pay XXXX.XX$ each month.
 ----Total amount that will be payed over loan life is XXXXXX.XX$ .
 ----Total Interest: XXXX.XX$

+## Additional Libraries:

+-Used react-hot-toast for displaying error and success notifications.

+## How to run the project locally?

+--After downloading the zip file, extract it and